SeyonDemirogluDev/fund_me/README.md

 ```
 fund()
 ```
 *Function fund() is payable, which means it can handle transaction with ETH or any other token.
-Function requires users to fund at least $50.
-I'm not greedy*
+Function requires users to fund at least $50.*

 ```
 getAggregatorVersion()